OpenFero/openfero/docs/operarius-crd-migration.md

 This guide covers the migration from ConfigMap-based remediation jobs to Operarius Custom Resource Definitions (CRDs) in OpenFero.

+> **Deprecation Notice:** ConfigMap-based Operarii are deprecated and will be removed in a future major version.
+We strongly recommend migrating to Operarius CRDs.

+## Important: No Parallel Operation

+OpenFero does **not** support running ConfigMap-based and CRD-based Operarii simultaneously within the same instance.
+The migration process requires:

+1. Converting **all** existing ConfigMaps to Operarius CRDs
+2. Testing the new CRDs (optionally in a staging environment)
+3. Switching the mode via flag/configuration
+4. Removing old ConfigMaps after verification

 ## Benefits of Operarius CRDs

 ### 1. Schema Validation